 THE INFORMATION WE COLLECT AND HOW WE USE IT

+We do not sell, rent, or lease your personal information to third parties.
 In the course of operating the Services, Treasury collects or receives the following types of information from you, which may include personal information.

 We collect profile information on our Services; profile information typically includes your name, email address, phone number, and profile picture (collectively, “ Profile Information ”).
 We use such information for purposes such as registering you for an account on the Platform, providing you with information about the Services, responding to your inquiries, sending you email and text alerts (including marketing emails and text messages), or providing you the Services.

 The Services are designed to allow Users to access Content, link financial accounts via Plaid, and make investments using their linked financial accounts.
 Users may post, comment on and react to such Content or join a interactive finance course or investment club and view certain Content related to such course or club through the Services.
 To access and use our Services, Users may link their Treasury Account to their bank account(s) through our integration with Plaid Technologies, Inc. (“ Plaid ”).
 When you enable the Plaid integration to connect us to your bank account(s), Treasury will receive certain financial information, including the name of your bank(s), and the withdrawals and deposits made through the bank account(s) connected to your Treasury account; we will not have access to your bank account login credentials, bank account number, credit card number, activation code, or other similar information.

 Additionally, we will receive any information you provide in messages to us.
 We will use this information to respond to your inquiries, and to the extent you provide us feedback, to improve, develop, and market our Services.